Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 ### BlueChi
 ![BlueChi](docs/diagrams/bluechi.png)

-The in-vehicle stack comprises of Eclipse Ibeji, Eclipse Agemo, Eclipse Freyja, and Eclipse Chariott.
+The in-vehicle stack comprises Eclipse Ibeji, Eclipse Agemo, Eclipse Freyja, and Eclipse Chariott.
 This stack enables a universal vehicle model to be used across different vehicles, dynamic management of vehicle signal topics for publishing and subscribing, synchronization and conversion of in-vehicle signals to a cloud-based digital twin, and the development of applications without the need for specific knowledge about the location of the resources they use.

 Please explore the [Projects Involved](#projects-involved) section for a deeper dive into the projects that are part of this challenge.